Kotti/kotti_blog/README.rst

 Now you can add a blog and add blog entries to your blog.

+Be warned: This addon is under development.
+So things might be changed until a final version is published.

 .. _Find out more about Kotti: http://pypi.python.org/pypi/Kotti